turingschool/career-development-curriculum/module_four/pd_kickoff.md

 **You Do:** Students skim over the plan and ask any questions that come up (5 mins)

 ### Professional Development Peer Groups & Coaches
+The goal of today's session is for you and your group to get to know each other in a way that will create a support system for the rest of the module.

-Time to DTR!
-With your groups:
+DTR in your groups:

 * Introduce yourselves and take this time to say some of your professional story
 	* Students: Where are you in the job search currently?
 	* Coaches: What are your strengths and areas of expertise to help students?
-* [Reference these guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/guidelines_for_peer_groups.md) to understand group expectations and weekly deliverables
+* [Reference these guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/guidelines_for_peer_groups.md) to understand group expectations and regular deliverables
 	* Coaches: set expectations
+	* Students: ask any clarifying questions

 ## Visioning, Barriers, & Strengths
 ### Embarking on the Mod 4 Job Search: Dream Big
 Close your eyes and imagine that you’re in your dream job; what is it like?
 What are you doing?
 What does the company do?
 Who do you work with?
 Who are your users?
 Why is this a dream job for you — do you get to do what you like?
 Are you using your strengths?
 Do you get mentorship?